zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab4-mysql-to-hive/ggbd-workshop-lab4-mysql-to-hive.md

 You can also see the files that are created in the Hive directory in HDFS:

-Click on File Browser (Manage HDFS) > Navigate to /user/ggtarget/hive… Take a look at the .avro and the schema .avsc files:
+13. Click on File Browser (Manage HDFS) > Navigate to /user/ggtarget/hive… Take a look at the .avro and the schema .avsc files:

 ![](./images/c18.png)
 ![](./images/c19.png)

-Let’s confirm that GG replicated the data that it captured.
-In a GG Home for Hadoop session:

 # End of Lab 4.